heejjj/Sleeping_Project/README.md

 수정중

-[Object]
+[Subject]
 - Bio-signal Analysis from Wearable Device
-- Developing an Application for Medecal Service
+- Developing an Application for Medical Service

 [Contents]
-- Developing a LSTM-CNN Model to Predicting Personalized Wake-up Time by Analysing Sleep Patterns
+- Developing an LSTM-CNN Model to Predicting Personalized Wake-up Time by Analysing Sleep Patterns
-- Integrating IoT Dvices on the App to Operating in Conjunction with  User's Personlized Wake-up Time
+- Integrating IoT devices on the App to Operate in Conjunction with User's Personalized Wake-up Time

 [Program Languages]
 - Python, SQL

 [Idea]
-The Sleeping Stages Cycle Order is divided as N1, N2, N3, N2, and REM Each cycle lasts around 90–110 minutes
+- The Sleeping Stages Cycle Order is divided into N1, N2, N3, N2, and REM Each cycle lasts around 90–110 minutes

-In This Project, Labled Sleeping Cycle by Four-Stages (Awake, REM, Core, Deep) Detecting Awake Time is labeld as "Core"
+- This Project, Labeled Sleeping Cycle by Four-Stages (Awake, REM, Core, Deep) Detecting Awake Time is Labeled as "Core"

 [Service]
 - Service Title: Lite-Right
-- Polit Web: (On going) by Streamlit
+- Polit Web: (Ongoing) by Streamlit
-- App : (On going) by Swift, Xcode
+- App : (Ongoing) by Swift, Xcode
+-
 [Contributors] Heejung Lim, Jiwon Park, Kunho Chu, Sujung Lee